bradygaster-zz/azure-tools-vscode/README.md

 ## Features:
 - Login using interactive browser authentication
 - Shows all of your Azure subscriptions and allows you to select the one you want to use
+- Select a resource to browse in the Azure portal
+- Simple web app create (defaults to creating a new resource group and server farm)
+- Advanced web app create (allows creation/selection of new resource group and server farm)
+- Tenant ID configuration via workspace settings to enable MSA (@outlook.com, @live.com, @hotmail.com) login